odeum/odeum-code/docs/Guidelines.md

 # 14. ODEUM 2GO!

-ODEUM 2GO is a "Hub" and SaaS cloud service which facilitates hosting and deployment management of Web Apps created with the open source App framework ODEUM CodeJS.
+ODEUM 2GO is a "Hub" and SaaS cloud service which facilitates hosting and deployment management of Web Apps created with the open source App framework ODEUM Code.
 ODEUM 2GO is charged with a monthly fee of $XX.

 The Hub facilitates the following services in-a-box:
 ```